 But I’m just speculating here, folks.
 In the presser, which you can read below, it seems his reason for attending is partly nostalgic and partly a desire for some super happy good times.

 “I’ve always loved the northern beaches and having lived part-time in Avalon for 15 years, I miss it and am looking forward to getting back to some old familiar territory.
 I’m also getting a nice warmup prior to jumping back on tour full-time after close to a year and a half hiatus from competition”, said Slater.

 “Manly became a mainstay for a number of years on tour.
 There’s a lot of history dating back to surfing being introduced at Freshwater some hundred years ago by Duke and many years later hosting some classic events with legendary performances by Larry Blair and Wayne Lynch.
 The more recent years have shown some serious highlights for tour surfers such as Julian Wilson and as a jumpstart for rookies and us grinders looking to stamp their mark on the start of the year.
 It should be a fun week”.

 If Slater was to surf like he did circa 2011, requalify for next year and do so fully intact, do you think he could overcome the young guns with his concrete rail surfing, superhuman tube riding and tactical know-how to become a serious title threat?

 Food for thought.Last updated on Mar 1, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Manly, NSW using the map below!